initishsachdeva/jmeter-basic-demo/README.md

 # jmeter-basic-demo

-This repository contains the basic information on how you can integrate your jmeter test with the remote repo like github.
+This repository contains the basic information on how you can integrate your jmeter test with the remote repository like github.

 ## Basic Steps you have to follow are listed below: